The Bouncing Souls: History

 How I Spent My Summer Vacation was the first album released with the new line-up.
-By now, the band had become viewed as seminal to the modern punk sound, with a new generation of fans discovering their earlier releases[] as they toured with newer bands as well as larger punk acts such as Hot Water Music.
-2002 brought a b-sides album, The Bad, the Worse, and the Out of Print and an acclaimed split with Anti-Flag as part of the BYO Split Series.
+By now, the band had become viewed as seminal to the modern punk sound, with a new generation of fans discovering their earlier releases as they toured with newer bands as well as larger punk acts such as Hot Water Music.
+2002 brought a b-sides album, The Bad, the Worse, and the Out of Print, and an acclaimed split with Anti-Flag as part of the BYO Split Series.
 In 2003, the band released their sixth album Anchors Aweigh, as well as their first DVD, Do You Remember?
 15 Years of the Bouncing Souls.
 In 2005, they had two live releases, a double CD album, simply titled Live, as well as a DVD, titled Live at the Glasshouse, which was the 19th entry in Kung Fu Films' The Show Must Go Off! series.
-The band released their seventh album, titled The Gold Record on June 6, 2006, or 6/6/06 which the band has called "The release of the beast", in reference to 666, which is known as "The number of the beast".
+The band released their seventh album, The Gold Record, on June 6, 2006, or 6/6/06, which the band has called "The release of the beast", in reference to 666, which is known as "The number of the beast".
 Also, due to their first full-length record being a collection of previous releases, many fans also consider this to in fact be their sixth studio album, and thus 666 is also partly in reference to this.
 They then headed out on the 2006 Warped Tour in support of the record, and again three years later, in 2009.

 In 2008, while at the Vans Warped Tour stop in their home state of New Jersey, the band helped Music Saves Lives raise the blood supply by signing a guitar for the non-profit to auction off.

-In 2009, the band released a series of sixteen digital songs and four 7" EPs as part of the 20th Anniversary Series.
+In 2009, the band released a series of sixteen digital songs and four 7-inch EPs as part of the 20th Anniversary Series.
 Twelve of these songs were being released into an album titled Ghosts on the Boardwalk which was released on January 12, 2010.
 In 2011, the band was the first to be featured on SideOneDummy's The Complete Control Sessions series of live recordings.
 The band's contribution to the series features six songs, one of which is a Misfits cover.